auth0/lock/README.md

 ## Issue Reporting

-If you have found a bug or if you have a feature request, please report them at this repository issues section.
+If you have found a bug, please report them at this repository issues section.
 Please do not report security vulnerabilities on the public GitHub issue tracker.
 The [Responsible Disclosure Program](https://auth0.com/whitehat) details the procedure for disclosing security issues.

+:warning: **Note:** We are no longer supporting requests for new features.
+Only requests for bug fixes or security patches will be considered.

 ## Author